 • 3 years of ethnographic research focused on sociocultural aspects of several contemporary music scenes in Brazil 🇧🇷

-• 12 years of strategy and management for 5 top-ranked graduate programs at UT Austin (R1).
-With applied research, information design, enabling management systems, and journey management as core inputs, I balanced deliberate and emergent strategies to galvanize executives and scale numerous initiatives that fell into 4 broad buckets:
+• 6 years of strategy and management for 5 top-ranked graduate programs at UT Austin (R1).
+With applied research, information design, enabling management systems, and journey management as core inputs, I balanced deliberate and emergent strategies to animate executives and scale high-touch, white glove services that fell into 4 broad buckets:

 • Financial